 - Flash Grenade

-- C4 – C4 is an explosive and one that definitely has its charms.
+C4 is an explosive and one that definitely has its charms.
 Since you get one lethal equipment, this one might end up being the choice by default for a lot of players.
 It’s the only option that isn’t a straight-up throwable attack.
 So if you’re playing aggressively and pushing constantly, you should probably take the C4.
 The real alternative for players whoa re pushing is the grenades to frag with, but the C4 has a lot of applications.

-- Frag Grenade – This is a fairly standard grenade and its best use is right there in the name; for fragging.
+This is a fairly standard grenade and its best use is right there in the name; for fragging.
 Games like Valorant make fragging more important than Call of Duty, but a well-organized team will be able to do a lot of damage with fragging in Cold War.
 It doesn’t take too much strategy to throw this out at the right time and get some kills.

-- Molotov – Named for the Soviet Foreign minister during the second world war, the Molotov is an improvised weapon that creates explosives from household liquor and rags.
+Named for the Soviet Foreign minister during the second world war, the Molotov Cocktail is an improvised weapon that creates explosives from household liquor and rags.
 As Call of Duty Black Ops Cold War equipment, it is a great tool for spreading fire and destruction.
 This can deal damage, but more importantly, spread panic.
 A well-timed throw can send an enemy team scuttling, giving you an opening.
-Some damage can be down, but players with the right timing can use it to disrupt a team’s effort picking up kills and progressing the objective.
+Some damage can be done, but players with the right timing can use it to disrupt a team’s effort picking up kills and progressing the objective.

-- Smoke Grenade – This is a grenade that explodes into a cloud of smoke.
-This is a pretty good move to clear an area, slow down an opponent trying to take an objective, or just clear space as you’re pushing ahead.
+This is a grenade that explodes into a cloud of smoke.
+This is a pretty good move to clear an area, slow down an opponent trying to take an objective, or just make open space as you’re pushing ahead.
 This one is really quite versatile.
 It works as a fragging tool, but it also has value for players who are playing more reservedly.
-It can be a great cover for moving around and escaping as a sniper.
+This can be a great cover for moving around and escaping as a sniper.
 It can function as a panic button to push your enemies away.
 It’s usually best to avoid panic, but go with what works.
 The smoke grenade can be countered by your enemies choice of perks though, so bear in mind that it won’t always actually work as intended.

 Which Black Ops Cold War Equipment Should You Use?

-Our other guides to Call of Duty Black Ops Cold War can help you build the perfect loadout straight from opening up the game.
+Our other guides to Call of Duty Black Ops Cold War can help you build the perfect loadout without having to go through so much trial and error.